factor/factor/README.md

 * macOS: Double-click `Factor.app` or run `open Factor.app` in a Terminal
 * Unix: Run `./factor` in a shell

-#### Linux: Debian 13 and newer Ubuntu (25.10+)
+#### Linux GUI requirements

+##### Stable release (GTK2 + gtkglext)

+The current stable version of Factor uses GTK2 and `gtkglext`.
-On Debian 13 “Trixie” and newer Ubuntu releases (25.10 “Questing Quokka” and the 26.04 “Resolute Raccoon” development branch), the `gtkglext` library is no longer shipped in the official repositories.
+On Debian 13 “Trixie” and newer Ubuntu releases (25.10 “Questing Quokka” and the 26.04 “Resolute Raccoon” development branch), the `gtkglext` library is no longer available in the official repositories.

 Factor's GUI depends on this library, so a fresh install cannot start the GUI on these systems.

+---

+###### Debian workaround:

-As a Debian temporary workaround you can manually install the legacy Debian package and add two symbolic links:
+You can manually install the legacy Debian package and add symbolic links:

 ```bash
 wget -c http://http.us.debian.org/debian/pool/main/g/gtkglext/libgtkglext1_1.2.0-11_amd64.deb